aborealis/Astronomy-python/README.md

 A valuable class to calculate primary directions in Placidus house system.
 Requires swisseph library to be installed (`pip [pipenv] install pyswisseph`)

 ### 1.1.
 Basic usage

+To use this module you need to copy sefstars.txt file to the directory where primary_directions.py is located.

 #### 1.1.1.
 Import and Declaration

 Declare an object with the local time and position of the observer